Consumer medicine information

 • hair loss and the development of baldness (alopecia)

-Tell your doctor or pharmacist if you notice anything which is unusual, or anything else that may be making you feel unwell.
+Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.
+Other side effects not listed above may also occur in some patients.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.